Nisgaʼa language: Vowels

-The high and mid short front vowels /i/ and /e/ as well as the high and mid short back vowels /u/ and /o/ are largely found to be in complementary distribution in native Nisga'a words but these pairs of sounds contrast one another in words borrowed into the language, making them distinct.
+The high and mid short front vowels /i/ and /e/ as well as the high and mid short back vowels /u/ and /o/ are largely found to be in complementary distribution in native Nisgaʼa words but these pairs of sounds contrast one another in words borrowed into the language, making them distinct.

-In Nisga'a phonology, the voiced plosives [b, d, dz, g, gʷ, ɢ] are allophones of the unvoiced plosives /p, t, ts, k, kʷ, q/ and occur before vowels.
-Modern Nisga'a orthography writes the voiced plosives with their own characters b, d, j, g, gw, g̠ respectively.
+In Nisgaʼa phonology, the voiced plosives [b, d, dz, g, gʷ, ɢ] are allophones of the unvoiced plosives /p, t, ts, k, kʷ, q/ and occur before vowels.
+Modern Nisgaʼa orthography writes the voiced plosives with their own characters b, d, j, g, gw, g̠ respectively.